paketo-community/explorations/dependency-management/README.md

    - if a change is needed to our project-wide approach, dependencies maintaienrs should be the owners
    - infrastructure/buckets are owned by the project, but users can set their own instances up easily

+TODOs:
+- Who will pay for buckets?
+- GHA slowdowns?
+- Stacks and architecture questions